gussttaav/learning-tools/README.md

 # Learning Projects Repository

 Welcome to my **Learning Projects Repository**, where I share various projects I've created while teaching, learning and exploring topics in the field of deep learning.
-Each project is designed to tackle specific concepts or techniques, with interactive tools, detailed implementations, and code examples.
+Each project is specifically designed to illustrate a particular concept, algorithm, or technique through an interactive and visual interface.
+The aim is to provide a practical and intuitive way to explore and understand the fundamentals of deep learning.

 ## Unsupervised Learning